-Under this new waiver, Medicare can pay for office, hospital, and other visits furnished via telehealth across the country and including in patient’s places of residence starting March 6, 2020.
+Under this new waiver, Medicare can pay for office, hospital, and other visits furnished via telehealth across the country and including in patient’s places of residence starting March 1, 2020.
 A range of providers, such as doctors, nurse practitioners, clinical psychologists, and licensed clinical social workers, will be able to offer telehealth to their patients.
-The telehealth waiver will be effective until the PHE declared by the Secretary of HHS on January 31, 2020 ends.
+The telehealth waiver will be effective until the public health emergency (PHE) declared by the Secretary of HHS on January 31, 2020 ends.

-There are three main types of virtual services physicians and other professionals can provide to Medicare beneficiaries: Medicare telehealth visits, virtual check-ins and e-visits.
+There are four main types of virtual services physicians and other professionals can provide to Medicare beneficiaries during the COVID-19 Emergency Declaration period: Medicare telehealth visits, virtual check-ins, e-visits, and telephone services:

 1) Telehealth/Telemedicine Visits - Effective for services starting March 6, 2020 and for the duration of the COVID-19 Public Health Emergency, Medicare will make payment for Medicare telehealth services furnished to patients in broader circumstances.